euroscipy/www.euroscipy.org/content/pages/2019/sponsors.md

 In a prosperous region stretching along the Atlantic coast of northern Spain, the people of the Basque Country are the custodians of one of Europe's most ancient languages and cultures.
 Yet, they not only have a high esteem for tradition, but are also remarkably forward-looking and have established a highly regarded industrial sector.

-The region's success and scientific and technological progress are underpinned by the [University of the Basque Country](https://www.ehu.eus/en), a vibrant 30-year-old institution with 45,000 students, 5,000 world-class academic staff and state-of-the-art facilities.
+The region's success and scientific and technological progress are underpinned by the <a href="https://www.ehu.eus/en">University of the Basque Country</a>, a vibrant 30-year-old institution with 45,000 students, 5,000 world-class academic staff and state-of-the-art facilities.
  </td>
 </tr>
 </table>